remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker.md

 ```

 !!! warning
-    If you want install only a specific version, you have to do the following instruction, for version 2.4.1 for example.
+    If you want to install only a specific version, you have to do the following instruction, for version 2.4.1 for example.
     ```bash
     git clone https://github.com/crestic-urca/remotelabz-worker.git --branch 2.4.1 --single-branch
     ```